Seeloewen/SeeloewenMapper/README.md

 If you stumble across any issues, feel free to create an issue on GitHub so it can be fixed as soon as possible.

 ## Known Issues
-* Poor performance / input delay when a lot of system resources are used
-* "Ghost connections" where the controller seems to be successfully detected, but ViGEmBus fails to create a virtual controller
+* "Ghost connections" where two virtual devices are created and connected.
+This is just a visual issue though and only one device actually works.